What to Expect & Preparing for Your Visit

 NATIONAL LUNG CANCER SCREENING (Low-Dose CT)

-What to expect: This is a very quick, painless scan where you simply lie flat on a padded table while an imaging arm passes over your body.
+What to expect: This is a quick, painless scan taking around 10–20 minutes.
+You'll simply lie flat on a padded table while an imaging arm passes gently over your body.

 Bone Density (Inc DEXA)

 Once your imaging is complete, you are free to go about your day.
-Our specialist Radiologist will carefully analyze your images and generate a comprehensive diagnostic report.
+Our specialist Radiologist will carefully analyse your images and generate a comprehensive diagnostic report.

 To ensure a seamless healthcare journey, we send your high-quality images and detailed report directly and securely to your referring doctor.
 We always recommend booking a follow-up appointment with your doctor to discuss your results and the next steps in your care.